Medicaid: HIV

 Medicaid provided the largest portion of federal money spent on health care for people living with HIV/AIDS until the implementation of Medicare Part D, when the cost of prescription drugs for those eligible for both Medicare and Medicaid was shifted to Medicare.
 Unless low income people who are HIV positive meet some other eligibility category, they are not eligible for Medicaid assistance unless they can qualify under the "disabled" category to receive Medicaid assistance — for example, if they progress to AIDS (T-cell count drops below 200).
 The Medicaid eligibility policy differs from Journal of the American Medical Association (JAMA) guidelines, which recommend therapy for all patients with T-cell counts of 350 or less and even certain patients with a higher T-cell count.
 Due to the high costs associated with HIV medications, many patients are not able to begin antiretroviral treatment without Medicaid help.
 It is estimated that more than half of people living with AIDS in the United States receive Medicaid payments.
 Two other programs that provide financial assistance to people living with HIV/AIDS are the Social Security Disability Insurance (SSDI) and the Supplemental Security Income programs.

+Adjudication and appeals

+Claims processing, eligibility determinations, and initial coverage decisions are administered by state Medicaid agencies under federally approved state plans.
+Provider and beneficiary appeals are governed by state administrative procedures within federal requirements, with federal law requiring states to offer fair hearings for coverage and eligibility disputes.
+Medicaid managed care organizations (MCOs) must resolve appeals within specified timeframes, provide continuation of benefits pending appeal in certain circumstances, and offer access to a state fair hearing after exhausting the MCO's internal process.

+The HHS Departmental Appeals Board (DAB), including its appellate and administrative law judge divisions, reviews appeals by states challenging CMS disallowances of federal financial participation (FFP) under Medicaid, involving cost allowability, statutory compliance, matching rates, claiming methodologies, and interpretation of Medicaid requirements, and reviews HHS enforcement actions against providers and suppliers where regulations route appeals to it.
+This includes civil monetary penalties, OIG exclusions from federal health care programs, provider terminations, survey and certification enforcement, and related sanctions under Medicare and Medicaid conditions of participation.
+Much of that work initially goes through DAB administrative law judges or the Civil Remedies Division, with Board review available in certain cases.